ENSpunks/LLC/Introduction.md

 I became an attorney in 2010.
 The majority of my career I have acted as outside counsel for business organizations.
 My practice included governance, compliance, intellectual property protection, tax strategy, mergers & acquisitions, or other business transactions.

-In 2022, I was part of a project with 3 others I had never met IRL.
-One claims to be a lawyer in the US (Me); one claims to be an astrophysicist+mathematician; one claims to be a Austalian photographer, surfer and artist; and then there are rumors of an undoxxed Sherpa.
-My solution was to form PUNKS LLC, a Delaware *series* limited liability company.
-Using PUNKS LLC, I could create

 ### WHAT IS TOKENIZATION LLC?

 TOKENIZATION LLC, is a Delaware *Series* Limited Liability Company